-Whether you're on a budget or blowing your annual bonus, there's no way around it: A Wine Country experience epitomizes indulgence.
-Literally all that's expected of you is to eat, drink, relax-and then do it all over again.
-The rest-wine tastings, spa treatments, hot-air balloon rides, canoe trips, horseback tours-is mere icing on an already idyllic cake.
-In fact, you don't even have to like wine to love the Wine Country; anyone who enjoys lounging in a hammock on a warm summer's day will succumb because the Wine Country is just that: the country.
-The verdant expanses of rolling hills patterned with grape-garnished trellises, hued with mustard and wildflowers, and dotted with farmers plowing the soil and vintners tending to their vines is country life at its picture-perfect best.
+Whether you're on a budget or blowing your annual bonus, there's no way around it: A Wine Country experience is the height of indulgence.
+All that's expected of you is to eat, drink, relax-and then do it all over again.
+The rest-wine tastings, spa treatments, hot-air balloon rides, canoe trips, horseback tours-is icing on an already decadently rich cake.
+In fact, you don't even have to like wine to love the Wine Country; anyone who enjoys lounging in a hammock on a warm summer's day will succumb to it.
+It's country life at its picture-perfect best, with verdant expanses of rolling hills patterned with grape-garnished trellises, hued with mustard and wildflowers, and peopled by farmers plowing the soil and vintners tending their vines.

 Of course, there's a whole lot more: wineries both great and small producing some of the world's finest wines, nationally renowned chefs serving exceptional cuisine, luxury resorts, boutique shopping, and soothing mineral hot springs.
-Yes, the world may be falling apart elsewhere, but not here-for this eternal Eden of indulgence is where you go when you feel the need to be pampered, when it's time to whip out the charge card for that \$200 dinner or bottle of cabernet sauvignon and say, "Frankly, my dear, I don't give a damn."
+Yes, the world may be falling apart elsewhere, but not here.
+This eternal Eden is where you go when you feel the need to be pampered, when it's time to whip out the charge card for that \$200 dinner or bottle of cabernet sauvignon and say, "Frankly, my dear, I don't give a damn."